Grilled Pissaladiere: Provençal Caramelized Onion Pizza

 2 tablespoons extra virgin olive oil

-12 niçoise or Kalamata olives, pitted and chopped
+12 niçoise or Kalamata olives

 2 teaspoons chopped fresh rosemary, thyme, or oregano

 2 pinches coarse salt

 1/4 teaspoon freshly ground black pepper

 Optional.
 Add 1/4 cup chopped sundried tomatoes or 1/2 teaspoon crushed red pepper.
 Add some garlic to the onions for the last 5 minutes of the time you cook them.